List of EastEnders characters introduced in 2014: Lee Carter

-Over two-and-a-half years later, during Christmas, Mick contacts Lee and asks him to come back to Walford to surprise Linda.
+In 2019, during Christmas, Mick contacts Lee and asks him to come back to Walford to surprise Linda.
 However, he returns to find her in a drunken, unconscious state on the ground.
-Lee rushes his mother to hospital and questions her and Mick repeatedly about her behaviour.
+Lee rushes Linda to hospital and questions her and Mick repeatedly about her behaviour.
 He also confesses that he is in a relationship with a woman named Sophie.
-Linda denies having a drink problem.
+Linda denies having a drinking problem.
 Lee soon discovers that Mick has been having panic attacks and is shocked to see the animosity between his parents.
 He admits to Linda that he once tried to commit suicide as he felt he could not talk to anyone, and he urges her to talk to Mick.
 Meanwhile, Whitney is angry with Lee for not talking to her about their divorce and blaming her for the breakdown of their marriage.
 Lee apologises to her, saying that she did not deserve the way he treated her.
 Whitney then admits that she is scared to leave her house, due to being stalked by Leo King (Tom Wells).
 Lee advises her to fight back.
 Buoyed by Lee's advice, Whitney dresses up for New Year's Eve and Lee is proud of her and they agree to be friends.
 On New Year's Eve, Linda becomes unhealthily drunk and is even disorderly with Mick and Lee.
-Lee departs the Square once again after advising Linda to stop arguing with Mick.
+Lee departs Walford once again after advising Linda to stop arguing with Mick.

+In his absence, Linda's alcoholism continues to worsen, brought on by the guilt of killing Keanu Taylor (Danny Walters) in self-defence and the threats made against her by his half sister, Bernadette (Clair Norris).
+In 2024, after being banished from The Queen Vic by Lee's grandmother Elaine Peacock (Harriet Thorpe), Linda experiences an epiphany where she imagines her death and funeral.
+Within it, Nancy and Lee return to say goodbye, in which Nancy blames Elaine for not doing enough to stop Linda's drinking while Lee is more supportive.
+After Nancy slaps Elaine outside the church, she and Lee decide to take a now alcoholic Johnny (now Charlie Suff) along with Ollie and Annie away from Walford.
+The epiphany finally breaks through to Linda and she agrees to seek help for her addiction.